 Vista’s micro co-generation units represent an efficient way to power plant operations and a viable off-grid option for a variety of applications to reduce carbon emissions.

-Would your project or asset that would benefit from a stable supply of off-grid energy?
-We would love to learn more about your need for 5 MW – 25 MW of high-efficiency combined heat and power.
-Contact us today to learn more about Vista’s micro-cogeneration systems.
+Would your project or asset benefit from a stable supply of off-grid energy?
+Contact Vista today to learn more about how our micro-cogeneration systems can provide 5 MW – 25 MW of high-efficiency combined heat and power.